Clown triggerfish

-The clown triggerfish (Balistoides conspicillum), also known as the bigspotted triggerfish, is a demersal marine fish belonging to the family Balistidae, or commonly called triggerfish.
+The clown triggerfish (Balistoides conspicillum), also known as the bigspotted triggerfish, is a demersal marine fish.

+Taxonomy

+Although it is in the genus Balistoides alongside the titan triggerfish (Balistoides viridescens), the genus is not monophyletic and requires revision.
+As a result, the clown and titan triggerfish are not each other's closest relatives.
+The clown triggerfish is possibly most closely related to species of the genus Melichthys and the orange-lined triggerfish (Balistapus undulatus).

 Description

-The clown triggerfish is a fish which grows up to 50 cm (19.7 inches).
+The clown triggerfish is a fish which grows up to 50 cm (19.7 inches) in the wild, however, in captivity it does not usually reach that length.
 Its body has a stocky appearance, oval shape and compressed laterally.
 The head is large and represents approximately one third of the body length.
 The mouth is small, terminal and has strong teeth.

 The first dorsal fin is composed of three spines, one of which is longer and stronger.
 It is erectile and hidden in a dorsal furrow.
 This set of dorsal spines composed a trigger system which is a characteristic from the family Balistidae.
 The second dorsal fin is similar in shape and size to the anal fin which is symmetrically opposed to it.
 The pelvic fin is reduced to a ventral protrusion.

 The background coloration is black.
 Half of inferior part of the body is marked with big white spots which are more or less round.
 The area around the first dorsal fin is crossed by yellowish sinuosities which draw like a network reminding the leopard's patterns.
 There is a yellowish ring around the mouth, which is surrounded by another fin white ring.
 A white stripe ride the snout just under the eyes level.
 The second dorsal fin and the anal fin are white and underlined with a yellow line at their base.
 The caudal peduncle has a yellowish blotch on its top part and has three horizontal sets of spiny scales.
 The caudal fin is yellowish in its center and has black margin.
 Juveniles have a black background coloration spangled with small white spots, the extremity of the snout and the base of the first dorsal fin is yellowish.

+These scales are thick, weakly overlapping, with a rhomboid shape.
+Each scale has two layers: the topmost layer being bone and the lower layer being collagenous.

+This fish has teeth that continuously grow.
+These teeth help them when feeding on crustaceans.

 Distribution and habitat

 The clown triggerfish is widely distributed throughout the tropical and subtropical waters of the Indian Ocean and in the western Pacific Ocean.
-A single record was reported in the Mediterranean Sea in spanish waters in 2012, a likely aquarium release.

-It is most commonly found along external reef slopes with clear water until 75 m depth.

-Juveniles are usually staying below 20 m sheltered close to caves or overhangs.
+A single record was reported in the Mediterranean Sea in Spanish waters in 2012, a likely aquarium release.
+It is most commonly found along external reef slopes with clear water with a depth of 1–75 m.
+Juveniles usually stay below depths of 20 m, and inhabit caves or overhangs.

+The clown triggerfish has also been documented in the Red Sea.
+This was also most likely due to an aquarium release.